 Each year, hundreds of thousands of distracted drivers are involved in serious crashes.
 While a percentage of these drivers were simply not paying attention, many were distracted by something inside or outside the vehicle resulting in no hands on the steering wheel, the driver’s gaze directed away from traffic, an increased incidence of wandering in the travel lane or crossing into another travel lane.

 Eating or drinking

-Manipulating controls on audio, entertainment,
+Manipulating controls on audio, entertainment, navigation systems, etc.

 Using a cell phone/pager

 Road rage cities

 The cities with the worst road rage (least courtesy) are Miami, Phoenix, New York City, Los Angeles and Boston, according to the first annual In The Driver’s Seat Road Rage Survey.